 Are there Pressure sensitive Active Stylus for Android?

 Yes, The Stylus that will work with pressure sensitivity on Android is the active pen type.
-In the past, these types of pens were mainly used in conjunction with a pen tablet (like Wacom) and a computer.
-However this technology has transcended and evolved to work as active stylus for drawing on Android-based devices (And tablets in general).
+In the past, these types of pens were mainly used in conjunction with a pen tablet (like Wacom) and a computer (see How to Write on a Computer Screen with a Pen) However this technology has transcended and evolved to work as active stylus for drawing on Android-based devices (And tablets in general).

 The best stylus for android will have pressure sensitivity and this is what to look for when picking one if you’re serious about drawing, digital art, graphic design, or animating..
 These can be used on sensitive touchscreen displays such as those found on Android smartphones and tablets.
 It’s important to note that most of these work best with their respective tablet because of its compatibility.